 Protecting the Great American Outdoors

 One of Senator Gardner’s top priorities representing Colorado in the U.S. Senate is to ensure our public lands will be protected for future generations to cherish.
 The U.S. Senate passed his bipartisan bill, the Great American Outdoors Act, with a strong bipartisan vote of 73-25 on June 17, 2020.
 The U.S. House of Representatives approved the bill in a bipartisan 310-107 vote on July 22, 2020.
-The bill now heads to President Trump’s desk to be signed into law.
+President Trump signed the Great American Outdoors Act into law on August 4, 2020.

 The Great American Outdoors Act

 The Great American Outdoors Act is a historic opportunity to protect our public lands while providing jobs and economic opportunities to communities hit hardest by the COVID-19 pandemic.
 This landmark, bipartisan conservation legislation would fully fund the Land and Water Conservation Fund (LWCF) and address the growing maintenance backlog on National Parks and other federal lands.
 This will benefit every single state and ensure that the lands we treasure can be enjoyed by future generations.